swanserquack/duinocoin-convertor/README.md

 # Duinocoin-Convertor

 This is a fan made project, it has no relation to the duino-coin team or the [main repository](https://github.com/revoxhere/duino-coin).
 This program is a simple program which converts to and from duino-coin.
 The prices are grabbed from coingecko's api.
-There are some currencies which are listed on the duino-coin exchange but I will not use their prices due to complexity.

 Things To Add:
 * [ ] More currencies to convert to
-* [ ] Improve usability
+* [x] Improve usability
 * [x] Reduce Amount of elif statements
 * [ ] Overall Efficiency Changes
 * [x] Add an updater for the files
+* [ ] Add multiple use for execution

 Any PR or issue's are welcome, feel free to contribute